schoolofcities/urban-data-storytelling/docs/urban-data-storytelling/creating-shared-ground-data-storytelling/creating-shared-ground-data-storytelling.md

 ## Shifting from a deficit- to an abundance or asset-based mindset

 A key obstacle to finding shared ground is the perception that there aren’t enough resources for everybody (time, money, expertise, and so forth).
 For example, if you build your house, I’ll lose my view (or my parking spot!).
-TheCaseMade calls this the scarcity narrative (or a deficit mindset), and suggests that to enable change, we need to refocus people on the abundance of choices we actually have.
-This idea is not actually new in urban studies: asset-based community development means looking inward to draw upon existing strengths.
+TheCaseMade calls this the scarcity narrative (or a deficit mindset), and suggests that to enable change, we need to refocus people on the abundance of choices we actually have.<sup>14</sup> This idea is not actually new in urban studies: asset-based community development means looking inward to draw upon existing strengths.<sup>15</sup>

 Data can reinforce deficit thinking.
 We often categorize data about people or communities, defining groups by what they have (or have not).
 Data is divisive, creating false binaries that obscure the grey areas.
 This is particularly problematic with urban data since sample sizes for many urban phenomena are very small (e.g., number of pedestrians on a block).
 Census data are often partly imputed (meaning many values are estimated rather than real), and survey data may not be representative.
 When we create categories from this data with large (and sometimes unknown) error, it suggests a kind of scientific certainty that actually doesn’t exist.